Saaketh0905/DBMS-Pharmacy-Management-System/README.md

 ## Notes

--All data used in this project is dummy data created solely for demonstration and learning purposes.
+- All data used in this project is dummy data created solely for demonstration and learning purposes.
--No real personal, medical, or commercial data is included.
+- No real personal, medical, or commercial data is included.
--SQL scripts use relative paths to ensure portability across systems.
+- SQL scripts use relative paths to ensure portability across systems.